brentjand/brentjand/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Hello :earth_americas:!
-Welcome to my Github.
+Welcome to my Github. <br>
-I am currently pursuing programming opportunities with an emphasis on Python, PostgreSQL, Devops.
-Let's connect!
+I am currently pursuing programming opportunities with an emphasis on Python, PostgreSQL, Devops. <br>
-See my repository for a collection of recent projects I've programmed.
+See my repository for a collection of recent projects I've programmed. <br>
-Wanna know more of what I have to offer?
+Wanna know more of what I have to offer? <br>
 Let's connect! :phone: